remix-project-org/remix-plugin/README.md

 ## Build
-This uses nx's affected:build to only update what has been changes since last build.
+This uses nx's affected:build to only update what has been changed since last build.
 ```
 npm run build
 ```